pintostack/core/README.aws.md

         AWS_SSH_USERNAME='<USERNAME TO SSH TO VIRTUAL MACHINE>'
         SSH_KEY_FILE=<FULL PATH TO PEM FILE>

+>WARNING: Remeber all parametrs like AWS_AMI, AWS_INSTANCE_TYPE, AWS_SECURITY_GROUPS, AWS_REGION are region specific so make sure if you change the one, the others are compatible.
+Do not forget to swhich your AWS WEB Console to the region you specified in source.aws file.

 ##### AWS_KEY_ID and AWS_ACCESS_KEY

 * Open [the IAM console](https://console.aws.amazon.com/iam/home?#home)